 17. Tour the secret Gili Islands in the East

 The secret Gili islands off the east coast of Lombok offer the pure, serene paradise island experience that’s so rare to find.
 Each has its own character and charm.
 Gili Lampu is a small but beautiful mangrove island.
-There are no beaches but excellent snorkelling among its coral-filled waters.
+There are no beaches but excellent snorkeling among its coral-filled waters.
 Gili Kapal is a tiny sandbar island which is almost inaccessible at high tide.
 This is somewhere to feel totally isolated and enjoyed some of the clearest, pristine water in the region.
 Gili Badara is larger and more accessible.
 It’s a good place to stay as you explore the other islands.
 Finally, Gili Kondo is a must.
-It’s the most popular of the secret Gilis for its unmatched sunset views, stunning coral snorkelling and popular beach shack selling drinks and snacks.
+It’s the most popular of the secret Gilis for its unmatched sunset views, stunning coral snorkeling, and popular beach shack selling drinks and snacks.
 It’s best to come during the week when there are fewer people.
 Bring a tent and camp under the stars on this paradise island.

 18. Explore Kuta Lombok and the Mandalika Project, The Moto GP track and Tanjung Aan